 The Casual For a Cause (CFAC) Fund is a voluntary charitable fund-raising activity sponsored by the employees of the Office of the Commonwealth’s Attorney.
 The concept of allowing staff to dress casually in return for a monetary donation was instituted in 1994.
 Casual Days take place each Friday and other special light-docket days for all persons not involved in court appearances.
 Employees contribute money each year to participate.
 Guidelines for casual dress are distributed to all employees.
 A sign is posted on the public doors to the office listing the four designated charities who divide the total amount collected at the end of the calendar year.

 Each January, all staff who participate in the CFAC Fund vote for their charitable choices for the coming year.
 A wide variety of non-profit organizations have benefited in the past from the CFAC Fund.
-The current designated charities are: Center for Women and Families, Down Syndrome of Louisville, and Blessings in a Backpack.
+The current designated charities are: Cure CF, Inc., Down Syndrome of Louisville, and Kentucky Humane Society.

 Casual For a Cause is but one of a number of office projects that support worthy non-profit organizations, charities and the needy in Metro Louisville.

 Public Information and Speakers Bureau